 Weekly content is provided online, with a mixture of live synchronous sessions where learners can interact directly with provincial experts and leaders in clinical trials, as well as asynchronous online content that can be completed at the convenience of the learner.
 The online delivery will include live webinars with leading experts, online discussions, group work, case studies, podcasts, videos, and other integrative delivery methods to meet a variety of individual learning needs.

-This is a 56 hour certificate, in addition to the external content.
+This is a 59.5 hour certificate, in addition to the external content.
 It is anticipated that learners will spend 3-4 hours per week on module content.
 The time commitment may vary as some weekly content is inevitably slightly heavier or lighter than others; this will be relatively balanced over the duration of the certificate and learners will be given plenty of notice in advance of modules with a heavier balance of content.
+Weekly synchronous sessions will be offered as lunch and learn webinars.